fltk/fltk/README.Wayland.txt

 this form of libdecor.
 Optionally, OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian Bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).

+Optionally, OPTION_WAYLAND_ONLY can be turned on to build FLTK for Wayland-only (no x11 backend).

  2.2 Known Limitations
 ----------------------